doasync/redux-iterate/README.md

 };
 ```

 `yield` always returns a new state.
-If you yield undefined, you just get current state.
+If you yield `undefined`, you just get current state (nothing happens).

+To invoke your action creator/generator directly wrap it into a dispatch call using `connect` from `react-redux` or `bindActionCreators` from `redux`.

-If you want to do something when your action is done, `return` some data from generator and get it with .then:
+If you want to do something when your binded action is done, `return` some data from generator and get it with .then:

 ```javascript
 signIn().then(username => {